Skip to main content

 Protected Branches

-Release branches are protected and only accept reviewed code through signed commits
+Release branches are protected and only accept code after mandatory review through signed commits.
+Access to critical branches is tightly controlled and monitored.

 Vulnerability Scanning